 - Use olive and canola oils for cooking.

-- Avoid foods high in trans fats, such as store-bought crackers, cookies, cakes, pies, pastries, margarine, and fast food.
+- Avoid foods high in trans fats.
 Watch out for "partially hydrogenated oil" on the ingredient list.

 - Enjoy at least 2 fatty fish meals per week, such as wild salmon, trout, chunk light tuna, or halibut.

 - Replace red meat with fish or poultry.
 Red meat, if eaten at all, should be limited to 1 or 2 times per month.

 - Eat 3 servings a day of low-fat or nonfat dairy, such as milk, cheese, or yogurt.
-Try non-dairy alternatives such as soy and almond milk.
+Or try non-dairy alternatives such as soy and almond milk.